Clark County Public Works opened the 10th Avenue Bridge to traffic on Thursday, Jan. 3, 2019.

 Cascade Bridge, LCC of Vancouver

-Cascade Bridge, LLC will widen Northeast 10th Avenue along the west side of Interstate 5 and build a 450-foot long bridge over Whipple Creek.
+Cascade Bridge, LLC widened Northeast 10th Avenue along the west side of Interstate 5 and built a 450-foot long bridge over Whipple Creek.

-The two-lane steel and concrete bridge will span the gap that currently exists on Northeast 10th Avenue because of Whipple Creek.
-The bridge will be nearly 48 feet above Whipple Creek and will be built to last for 75 to 100 years.
+The two-lane steel and concrete bridge spans what used to be a gap on Northeast 10th Avenue because of Whipple Creek.
+The bridge is nearly 48 feet above Whipple Creek and was built to last for 75 to 100 years.

-Existing portions of Northeast 10th Avenue in this area are between 10 and 20 feet wide, with little or no shoulders.
+Prior to construction, parts of Northeast 10th Avenue in this area were between 10 and 20 feet wide, with little or no shoulders.

-The project will build one travel lane in each direction, along with bicycle lanes, sidewalks and facilities to collect and treat polluted storm runoff.
-Water and sanitary sewer lines will be constructed as part of the project.
+The project built one travel lane in each direction, along with bicycle lanes, sidewalks and facilities to collect and treat polluted storm runoff.
+Water and sanitary sewer lines were constructed as part of the project.

 Northeast 10th Avenue’s intersections with Northeast 154th Street and Northeast 164th Street will have conventional two-way stop signs, with Northeast 10th Avenue as the through street.